osamaasifoak/osamaasifoak.github.io/README.md

-## **Osama Asif**
+# **Osama Asif**
- **osama.asif20@gmail.com +923092783699**
+#### Senior Software Engineer
+ Email: **osama.asif20@gmail.com**
+ phone: **+92-309-2783699**
- **Languages : English (Fluent)**
+Languages : **English (Fluent)**

-### Professional Summary
+### **Professional Summary**
-- 5+ years of strong experience in (Flutter & React-Native) (iOS + Android) hybrid mobile application development
-- Experienced in React-Native (Js + Ts) mobile development.
-- 1.5+ years of experience in building applications using the MERN Stack using Redux, ES6, and Web-Pack for Single Page Application development.
-- Strong Knowledge of state management (Redux, Redux toolkit, Provider, and Bloc).
-- Flutter enthusiast with the privilege of doing flutter development since the advent of the framework.
-I've published multiple packages and regularly contribute to flutter stack
-- Strong fundamental knowledge of Software Engineering principles, Design patterns, and Best practices
+Experienced software engineer with a strong background in developing mobile applications.
+5+ years of industry experience includes client meetings, requirements gathering, developing small to large-scale mobile apps, and leading engineering teams to achieve concrete goals on a strict deadline.
+Strong skills include Flutter, React-Native & MERN.

-### Work Experience
+### **Work Experience**
+#### Senior Software Engineer (Flutter)
+**Medito Foundation ~ Amsterdam Netherlands (Jan 2023 - Present)**
+Currently working on Meditation app which has more than 1.6M downloads.
+The app is developed using Flutter
+> • Revamping the app to the latest version of Flutter and improving the app performance and code quality.
+> • Collaboration with the development team to constantly innovate app functionality and design.
+> • Responsible for creating GitHub tickets, PR, and features timeline.
+> • Design app architecture and translate Figma design into the mobile app.
+> • Involve in requirement gathering and designing of the application.
+> • Developed cool features like an audio player, user streaks, mini player, etc.
+> • Implemented stats-sharing features and customized web views.
+> • Implemented deep-linking, dynamic links, and push notifications.
+> • Responsible for writing unit tests for each feature.
+> • Enhanced the application's features to effectively fix the bugs and optimize the overall performance, reliability, and efficiency.

+***Skills:*** Flutter, Firebase, Riverpod, Audio Player, Dio, Freezed, Json Annotation, Go Router

+#### Senior Software Engineer (Flutter & React-Native)
-**Senior Software Engineer - ZEPCOM (July 2021 - Present)**
+**ZEPCOM ~ US All-Shore Staffing (July 2021 - Present)**
-I'm working as a senior software engineer Flutter and React-Native.
-My work includes client meetings mainly in the USA, creating project architecture and timelines.
-Here I'm also working on the MERN stack along with React-Native and Flutter.
-And I'm also responsible for deploying the app on Apple and Google app marketplace.
-Here I've completed 2 certifications in MongoDB and learned about various application architecture patterns and best practices.
+At Zepcom, I’m working as a senior software engineer.
+Here I am responsible for developing mobile apps, project estimations, project planning, and sprint planning meetings with clients.
+> • Provide service to their clients and developed many hybrid applications using Flutter and React-Native platforms.
+> • Collaboration with the development team to constantly innovate app functionality and design.
+> • Use tools like Clickup for the project progress and time estimation.
+> • Attend scrum and sprint planning meetings.
+> • Attend client meetings for the requirements gathering and implementation decisions for the development of their applications.
+> • Enhanced the application's features to effectively fix the bugs and optimize the overall performance, reliability, and efficiency.

+***Skills:*** Flutter, React-Native, MERN, SQ-Lite, Firebase, Redux, RKT, Hooks, Provider, Bloc, Riverpod, Axios, Dio, Figma, React-Navigation
-**Senior Software Engineer (Contractual) - GBK Legal (Nuremberg, Bavaria, Germany) (Jun 2022 - Present)** In GBK Legal, I developed their, TAX refund system.
-Here, I'm responsible for the complete development of the mobile application and their web admin panel, creating a features timeline, and deploying the app on the marketplace.
+#### Senior Software Engineer Flutter (Contractual)
+**GBK Legal ~ Nuremberg, Bavaria, Germany (Jun 2022 - Jan 2023)**
+I developed their, TAX refund system.
+Here, I was responsible for the complete development of the mobile application and its web admin panel.
+> • Designed and developed their TAX refund web & mobile app.
+> • Designed the database schema with the backend team.
+> • Developed dynamic forms and implemented third-party APIs for Sumup for online payment integration.
+> • Developed admin panel using Flutter web which includes (Role-based access, User management, Multiple tax modules, Payment modules, and, chatting system, etc.
+> • Build their mobile app from scratch and deployed it to the marketplaces (Appstore & Playstore).
+> • Set up their server environment for the admin panel deployment.

+***Skills:*** Flutter, Flutter Web, Firestore, Provider, Dio, Figma, Database design, PDF generator
-**Senior Software Engineer (Contractual) - STRAPP (USA) (Oct 2020 - Jun 2022)**
+#### Senior Software Engineer Flutter (Contractual)
+**STRAPP ~ New York, USA (Oct 2020 - Jun 2022)**
-In STRAP, I developed their, social media platform for the University of Michigan, the University of Toronto, and State Michigan University.
+At STRAP, I developed their, social media platform for the University of Michigan, the University of Toronto, and State Michigan University.
 I was responsible for the complete development of the mobile application, creating a features timeline, and deploying the app on the marketplace.
+> • Improved and developed some features of their previously developed application which was on React-Native TypeScript.
+> • Revamped their mobile application using Flutter.
+> • Translated the Figma design into a fully functional mobile app.
+> • Implemented deep-linking, dynamic links, and push notifications.
+> • Developed public feeds, group feeds, post-sharing features, anonymous chat features, etc.
+> • Build their mobile app from scratch and deployed it to the marketplaces (Appstore & Playstore).

+***Skills:*** Flutter, Flutter Web, Firestore, Provider, Dio, Figma
+### Senior Software Engineer (Flutter & React-Native)
-**Senior Software Engineer - Weuno Agency.
-(July 2019-Aug 2021)**
+**Weuno Agency.
+(July 2018 - Aug 2021)**
-In this firm, I worked as a senior software engineer flutter.
-Here I've worked on many varieties of products including Pakistan's Largest medical chain e-commerce mobile app, auction application and logistic system, etc. I lead the team in several projects and was responsible for delivering products in a timely manner.
+At Weuno, I worked as a senior software engineer.
+Here I worked on many varieties of products including Pakistan's Largest medical chain e-commerce mobile app, auction application and logistic system, etc. I Led the team in several projects and was responsible for delivering products promptly.

-**Software Engineer - Lunakware Solutions (Jan 2018/June 2019)**
+> • Developed Android and IOS applications using Flutter & React-Native, delivered stable, testable, and maintainable apps.
+> • Created project estimations, project plans, and risk assessments for each application in development.
+> • Developed auction systems, e-commerce, logistics, and survey applications.
+> • Strongly bound with the design and the backend team.
+> • Led the mobile app team consisting of 2 to 3 developers.

+### Software Engineer
+**Lunakware Solutions (Jan 2017 - June 2018)**
-At Lunakware solutions, I performed my services as a Mobile developer specializing in React-Native and Flutter.
+At Lunakware Solutions, I performed my services as a Mobile developer specializing in React-Native and Flutter.
 My primary role was developing, testing, and enhancing existing apps and developing scalable apps from scratch.
-I also worked on PHP CodeIgniter Web applications, provided deployment services to the team.
+I also worked on PHP CodeIgniter Web applications and provided deployment services to the team.
+> • Developed live ordering system, merchandising application, and ticketing system.
+> • Communicated with clients face to face to gather requirements, explain existing applications, provide suggestions for the expected application, and demonstrated applications on each playback at the client site

+***Skills:*** Flutter, React-Native, React, HTML, CSS, Codeigniter, WordPress

 ### Education
  **Bachelors in Computer Science**